The GOBankingRates ranking identified the best bank accounts using a methodology centered on the following criteria:

 Methodology: To compile its list of the top 110 banks, GOBankingRates surveyed the FDIC’s list of banks sorted by asset size, excluding non-active institutions, investment banks and any institutions that require customers to use investment services to access commercial bank accounts.
 This list of 110 banks includes 82 brick-and-mortar banks and 28 online-only banks according to the GOBankingRates database.
 For brick-and-mortar financial institutions, the asset threshold was a minimum of $10 billion.
 No asset threshold was consulted for online-only banks.

-Criteria for ranking: To determine its Best Savings Accounts category ranking, GOBankingRates scored each bank’s basic, personal savings account from most to least favorable on the following factors: (1) minimum deposit to open the savings account, (2) monthly maintenance fee, (3) minimum balance to avoid a fee and (4) annual percentage yield.
-APY was weighted more heavily than other ranking factors, and accounts were then ranked by overall score.
+Criteria for ranking: To determine its Best Checking Accounts category ranking, GOBankingRates scored each bank’s basic, personal checking account from most to least favorable on the following factors: (1) minimum deposit to open the checking account, (2) monthly maintenance fee, (3) minimum balance to avoid a fee, (4) annual percentage yield and (5) nonsufficient funds fee.
+Monthly maintenance fee and APY were weighted more heavily than other ranking factors, and accounts were then ranked by overall score.

 Data for the Best Banks of 2018 was compiled from and verified against the individual institutions’ websites between Sept.
 12 and Sept.
 21, 2017.
 Rates, terms and conditions are subject to change at the discretion of the individual financial institutions.
 APY was based on the minimum deposit required to open the account.
 Some interest rates might be short-term or promotional offers only, and it is possible additional terms and conditions must be met in order to obtain the interest rates listed.
 Rates and availability might vary by region.
 Please verify terms and conditions before opening an account.